bludit/documentation-english/pages/themes/javascript-files/index.md

 - Theme path `/bl-themes/box/`
 - Javascript file path `/bl-themes/box/main.js`

-Let's add a Javascript file called `main.js`, the file is located in `/bl-themes/box/main.js`, you don't need to care about the absolute path if you the helper `Theme::`.
+Let's add a Javascript file called `main.js`, which should be located in `/bl-themes/box/main.js`.
+You don't need to worry about the absolute path if you use the `Theme::` helper.
 ```
 <?php
 	echo Theme::js('main.js');